Biltmore Homespun: From Raw Wool to Finished Fabric

 After the wool was washed, dyed, and opened up by a picker, it was still a messy jumble of fibers.
 Carding gently separates, straightens, and aligns those fibers to make them smooth and ready for spinning into yarn.

 The wool was fed into a carding machine, which uses large rotating cylinders covered in fine wire teeth.
 As the wool passed through these rollers, the teeth pulled the fibers apart and combed them into a soft, even web.
-This web was then gathered into long, rope-like strands called rovings.
+This web was then gathered into long, rope-like strands called roving.

 A carding machine at Biltmore Industries.